APTrust/dart-docs/docs/dart3/users/settings/import.md

+---
+description: >-
+  Pull a shared DART 3 configuration into your installation from a URL or from JSON you copy and paste.
+---

 # Importing Settings

 You can import settings into DART from a URL or by copying and pasting data.
 DART's data import feature helps organizations configure and distribute basic settings for their users.